This is an outtake from the RA online workshop Beauty Retouching: Skin & Skin Tones.

 I would recommend using the 50% grey layer set to Color Blending Mode as this is the most accurate representation of the luminosity values in the image, which is what one usually targets when Dodging and Burning.

 Desaturating with a Hue/Saturation Adjustment Layer is another fine option.
 The differences between the Hue/Sat adjustment layer, and the 50% grey layer set to Color are minor.
 Only drastic color changes would bring up the differences between them, and even this can be avoided if the correct corresponding color correction method is used for which ever desaturation conversion you prefer in your Dodge and Burn workflow.
-This however is part of another, larger section of my Color Correction Lesson and will be discussed in an upcoming workshop this July.
+This however is part of another, larger section of my Color Correction Lesson and will be discussed in an upcoming workshop this July (this online workshop has already passed).

 Till next time!